Lecrapouille/OpenGLCppWrapper/doc/Install.md

 can hardly test on it because I have to borrow a MacBook).
 OpenGLCppWrapper is yet working for Windows because I do not have windows to develop with.

+Note: In this doc the `-j8` with the `make` command is the number of your CPU cores.
+Please adapt this number to your case.

 ## Prerequisite

 This project depends on: